-Years Ended December 31, nber 31,

 New Mountain Finance Holdings, L.L.C.
-2013 2012
+Year Ended December 31, 2013

 Statement of Operations Data:

-Total investment income \$ 114,912 \$ 85,786
+Total investment income \$ 114,912

-Net expenses 51,235 40,569
+Net expenses 51,235

-Net investment income 63,677 45,217
+Net investment income 63,677

-Net realized and unrealized gains (losses) 15,247 28,779
+Net realized and unrealized gains (losses) 15,247

-Net increase in net assets resulting from operations 78,924 73,996
+Net increase in net assets resulting from operations 78,924

 Per unit data:

-Net asset value \$ 14.38 \$ 14.06
+Net asset value \$ 14.38

-Net increase in net assets resulting from operations (basic and diluted) 1.79 2.18
+Net increase in net assets resulting from operations (basic and diluted) 1.79

-Distributions declared(1) 1.48 1.71
+Distributions declared(1) 1.48

 Balance sheet data:

-Total assets \$ 1,147,841 \$ 1,025,564
+Total assets \$ 1,147,841

-Holdings Credit Facility 221,849 206,938
+Holdings Credit Facility 221,849

-SLF Credit Facility 214,668 214,262
+SLF Credit Facility 214,668

-Total net assets 688,516 569,939
+Total net assets 688,516

 Other data:

-Total return at net asset value(2) 13.27% 16.61%
+Total return at net asset value(2) 13.27 %

-Number of portfolio companies at period end 59 63
+Number of portfolio companies at period end 59

-Total new investments for the period \$ 529,307 \$ 673,218
+Total new investments for the period \$ 529,307

-Investment sales and repayments for the period \$ 426,561 \$ 423,874
+Investment sales and repayments for the period \$ 426,561

-Weighted average Yield to Maturity at Cost on debt portfolio at period end (unaudited)(3) 11.0% 10.3%
+Weighted average YTM at Cost on debt portfolio at period end (unaudited)(3) 11.0 %

-Weighted average Yield to Maturity on debt portfolio at period end (unaudited)(4) 10.6% 10.1%
+Weighted average YTM on debt portfolio at period end (unaudited)(4) 10.6 %

-Weighted average common membership units outstanding for the period 44,021,920 34,011,738
+Weighted average common membership units outstanding for the period 44,021,920

-Portfolio turnover 40.52% 52.02%
+Portfolio turnover 40.52 %

 - (1) Distributions declared in the year ended December 31, 2013 include a \$0.12 per unit special dividend related to a distribution received attributable to NMF Holdings' investment in YP Equity Investors LLC.
-Distributions declared in the year ended December 31, 2012 include a \$0.23 per unit special dividend related to estimated realized capital gains attributable to NMF Holdings' investments in Lawson Software, Inc. and Infor Lux Bond Company and a \$0.14 per unit special dividend intended to minimize to the greatest extent possible NMFC's U.S. federal income or excise tax liability.
-Actual cash payments on the distributions declared to AIV Holdings only, for the quarters ended March 31, 2012, June 30, 2012, December 31, 2012 and March 31, 2013, were made on April 4, 2012, July 9, 2012, January 7, 2013 and April 5, 2013 respectively. - (2) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the year and a sale at net asset value on the last day of the respective period ends.
+Actual cash payments on the distributions declared to AIV Holdings only, for the quarter ended March 31, 2013 was made on April 5, 2013. - (2) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the year and a sale at net asset value on the last day of the respective period ends.
 Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter.
-Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter. - (3) The weighted average Yield to Maturity at Cost calculation assumes that all investments not on non-accrual are purchased at the adjusted cost on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
-Adjusted cost reflects the GAAP cost for post-IPO investments and a stepped up cost basis of pre-IPO investments (assuming a step-up to fair market value occurred on the IPO date). - (4) The weighted average Yield to Maturity calculation assumes that all investments not on non-accrual are purchased at fair value on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
-The weighted average Yield to Maturity was not calculated subsequent to December 31, 2013.
+Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter. - (3) The weighted average YTM at Cost calculation assumes that all investments not on non-accrual are purchased at the adjusted cost on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+Adjusted cost reflects the GAAP cost for post-IPO investments and a stepped up cost basis of pre-IPO investments (assuming a step-up to fair market value occurred on the IPO date). - (4) The weighted average YTM calculation assumes that all investments not on non-accrual are purchased at fair value on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+The weighted average YTM was not calculated subsequent to December 31, 2013.